Irish Heritage Trust

 In 2015, the Irish government announced it would provide €7.5 million for conservation and development at Johnstown Castle including a new visitor centre.
 Funding of €5 million was made available through the Department of Agriculture, Food and the Marine, and €2.5 million was provided by Fáilte Ireland, Ireland’s National Tourism Authority.

-The Irish Heritage Trust managed the vital conservation and development work that underpins the compelling visitor experience now on offer across Johnstown Castle Estate, Museum & Gardens and its stunning parkland.
-As a non-profit organisation, it continues to reinvest in Johnstown – its conservation and the experience it offers to visitors – in close partnership with the local community, including over 100 volunteers.
+The Irish Heritage Trust managed the vital conservation and development work that underpins the compelling visitor experience now on offer across Johnstown Castle Estate, Museum & Gardens.
+Since re-opening in 2019, the Trust continually reinvests in this special place, conserving and maintaining the estate, enhancing the visitor and member experience, and working in close partnership with the local community, including over 100 volunteers.

 A New Visitor Experience at Johnstown Castle

-Careful conservation work was accompanied by the development of a new visitor centre, a new lower lake walk, and a woodland play area.
+In spring 2019, Johnstown Castle opened to the public for guided tours for the first time.
+Careful conservation work on the castle was accompanied by the development of a new visitor centre, a new lower lake walk, and a woodland play area.
 Access was improved with new parking and entrance arrangements.
-In spring 2019, Johnstown Castle opened to the public for guided tours for the first time.

 There are three floors in the majestic castle which is fully accessible.
 A highlight of the castle tour is stepping inside the rare servants’ subterranean passageway.